curtischong/checklet/deploy/deploy.md

 # If you make a client-side change, you can build and send the files to the server via:

 -   yarn deploy-all
--   Then run sudo docker pull splacorn/checklet:latest and sudo docker compose up (do NOT use docker-compose)

 # Next, pull the latest images on server: